Sautéed Brussels Sprouts

 Storage & Reheating Tips

-You won’t believe how quickly these Brussels sprouts will disappear.
+Refrigerate: You won’t believe how quickly these Brussels sprouts will disappear.
 It’s hard to stop yourself from eating “just one more!”
 But if you do happen to have some left over, cover and refrigerate them.
 They’ll keep for three or four days.

-To reheat them, it’s best to briefly sauté them in a skillet until they are warmed through.
+Reheat: It’s best to briefly sauté them in a skillet until they are warmed through.
 You can microwave single portions but they won’t taste quite as good.

 Throw leftover Brussels sprouts on a salad or bowl.
 Top a pizza with sprouts.
 Add them to your omelet.